header source

 result: { exists: false, statusCode: 200 }

-However, if you try to deploy it as is, you'll get an error.
+Now, if you try to deploy this as is, you'll get an error.

 ✘ [ERROR] Top-level await is currently not supported with the "cjs" output format